 Tim has been inducted as a Fellow of both the International Academy of Trial Lawyers and the American College of Trial Lawyers, two preeminent trial lawyer organizations whose membership is by invitation and extended only to those who have demonstrated exceptional courtroom skill and the highest standards of professionalism and ethics.

 Frequently asked to share his insights with other attorneys, Tim has given more than one hundred presentations, lectures and seminars on trial advocacy and civil litigation to lawyers and judges on various topics in personal injury litigation.
-He has testified in Legislative hearings before members of the Pennsylvania House and Senate on issues concerning proposed changes to medical malpractice laws.
+He has testified in Legislative hearings before members of the Pennsylvania House and Senate on issues concerning Pennsylvania medical malpractice laws.
 He provides the Civil Law Update presentation to trial judges from across the Commonwealth at the Pennsylvania State Conference of Trial Judges.
-He has served as reviewer of two textbooks on Pennsylvania Civil Trial Practice and is one of the three Editors of the Civil Practice Manual for the Philadelphia Court of Common Pleas 2019 Civil Practice Manual.
+He has served as reviewer of two textbooks on Pennsylvania Civil Trial Practice and is one of the three Editors of the Civil Practice Manual for the Philadelphia Court of Common Pleas Civil Practice Manual.
 He is past-President of both the Philadelphia Trial Lawyers Association and the Eastern Pennsylvania Chapter of the American Board of Trial Advocates.

-Tim is the Chair of the Board of Directors of the Dave Palmer Memorial Foundation, a tax-exempt public charity that he founded in 1992 after the passing of a dear friend.
-Since its inception, the Foundation has provided a half million dollars of financial assistance to children who have lost a parent to an untimely death.
+Outside of the office, Tim is Chair of the Board of Directors of the Dave Palmer Memorial Foundation, a tax-exempt public charity founded in 1992 after the passing of a dear friend.
+Since its inception, the Foundation has provided more than a half million dollars of financial assistance to children who have lost a parent to an untimely death.
 Tim is also a member of the Board of Directors of Frankie’s World Foundation, a non-profit daycare provider for children with medical needs in North Philadelphia.
 In recognition of his professional accomplishments and commitment to his community, Tim was inducted into the Bishop McDevitt High School Alumni Hall of Fame in 2008.